 Tip – Keep it hidden in the back of the freezer or other family members will eat it all on you!

-Healthy fudge sounds difficult.
+Fudge sounds difficult.
 How hard is it to make?

 Your 4-year-old could easily make this fudge all by themselves!
 It’s that easy!